Paul Kieu

 It’s been years since I’ve heard La Tasse de Café, Ville Platte’s “Franglais” radio program.
 On Monday, Wednesday, Thursday and Friday mornings, listeners can call in to ask co-hosts Charlie Manuel and Mark Layne about specific words in Louisiana French or to simply tell jokes and stories.
 Dad would tune in on our drives to school, acting as if he understood every word.
 I now know that he knows only a small degree more French than I do (which is close to none) and a huge degree less than his father does.

-When I visited fellow Ville Platte native Ashlee Michot a few weeks before, she articulated the condition of our shared hometown’s generational language loss: “The people who are fluent now, they are fluent.
+When I visited fellow Ville Platte native Ashlee Wilson a few weeks before, she articulated the condition of our shared hometown’s generational language loss: “The people who are fluent now, they are fluent.
 But their parents know fifty percent more adjectives than they do,” she said.
 “And their parents knew fifty percent more than they did.”

-Michot now lives in an unincorporated rural area outside of Grand Coteau, known historically as La Prairie Des Femmes (Prairie of the Women).
+Wilson now lives in an unincorporated rural area outside of Grand Coteau, known historically as La Prairie Des Femmes (Prairie of the Women).
 In this place, named for a legacy of women’s work, she’s set out on a mission to explore South Louisiana culture through the lens of a disappearing language.

-“My daily goal is to learn or document something in French,” said Michot.
+“My daily goal is to learn or document something in French,” said Wilson.
 “Digest it and use it in my life.”
-Tuning in almost every morning to KVPI’s La Tasse de Café, Michot sits at her kitchen table or on her back porch, recorder in hand.
+Tuning in almost every morning to KVPI’s La Tasse de Café, Wilson sits at her kitchen table or on her back porch, recorder in hand.
 “People call every morning and they talk about amazing things,” she said.
 “I’ll take notes, [and I’ll] call back if I miss something.
 A day wasted is a day I don’t listen to KVPI and learn something.”

 “Our French in Ville Platte, it has some particularities and things that are very mysterious to me, very archaic, but at the same time, very anachronistic.”

 We were sitting at her table just as her eldest son, Julien, age 10, was polishing off a plate of rice and gravy.
 The Acadian-style cottage (featured in The New York Times in 2012) is all glass and old cypress, airy and faded, with light freckling and dancing in the corners of the room, as decorative as the antique furniture and hand-painted cabinets arranged around a baby blue piano.
 Knick-knacks and strange fairy treasures crowd every corner.
-Michot shared with me her “most prized possessions,” a collection, stacked high, of handwritten and hand-decorated journals.
+Wilson shared with me her “most prized possessions,” a collection, stacked high, of handwritten and hand-decorated journals.
 Among her personal reflections, prayers, songs, and ideas nestle years’ worth of transcribed vernacular Louisiana French.

 Paul Kieu